maptimize/AddressChooser/README.markdown

 * rake dist to generate uncompressed and packed version of the component in dist library (for packed version you need java)

-For debug/suggest tickets, go on lighthouse  <a href="http://addresschooser.lighthouseapp.com/">http://addresschooser.lighthouseapp.com/</a>